atomicdata-dev/atomic-server/server/README.md

 - A directory is made: `~/.config/atomic`, which stores your newly created Agent keys, your data, the HTTPS certificates and a folder for public static files.
 - Visit `http://localhost:9883/setup` to **register your first (admin) user**.
 You can use an existing Agent, or create a new one.

+### Running using a tunneling service (easy mode)

+If you want to make your atomic-server available on the web, but don't want (or cannot) deal with setting up port-forwarding and DNS, you can use a tunneling service.
+It's the easiest way to get your server to run on the web, yet still have full control over your server.

+- Create an account on some tunneling service, such as [tunnelto.dev](https://tunnelto.dev/) (which we will use here).
+Make sure to reserve a subdomain, you want it to remain stable.
+- `tunnelto --port 9883 --subdomain joepio --key YOUR_API_KEY`
+- `atomic-server --domain joepio.tunnelto.dev --custom-server-url 'https://joepio.tunnelto.dev' --initialize`

-### HTTPS Setup
+### HTTPS Setup on a VPS (static IP required)

-You'll probably want to make your Atomic Data available through HTTPS.
+You'll probably want to make your Atomic Data available through HTTPS on some server.
 You can use the embedded HTTPS / TLS setup powered by [LetsEncrypt](https://letsencrypt.org/), [acme_lib](https://docs.rs/acme-lib/0.8.1/acme_lib/index.html) and [rustls](https://github.com/ctz/rustls).

 You can do this by passing these flags: